 To access the online application form you must first register with the Charity Commission.

-Your answers are automatically saved as you complete the online application.
-So, you can save and come back to it at any time within three months of starting it, which gives you plenty of time!
+You can save and come back to it at any time within three months of starting it, which gives you plenty of time!

-You will also be asked to submit (upload)
+You will also be asked to submit (upload) a declaration of eligibility and responsibility form and your governing document (as a pdf file).

 More on your application